10 Epic Locations for Photos of Downtown Pittsburgh

 West End Overlook

 Mount Washington gets all the love, but the West End-Elliot Overlook Park, which sits a bit further downstream, provides an equally amazing view.
 What’s especially great about the overlook here is that you are looking directly at Point State Park, providing a very symmetrical view of downtown Pittsburgh and the three rivers.
+This is also one of the best places to see fireworks in Pittsburgh.

 What puts it a step below Mount Washington, in my opinion, is that it’s a bit harder to reach from downtown Pittsburgh, and there is really only one angle here for photographing.
 However, with such an amazing view, it’s well-worth visiting and one of the best views in the city.